-Losing power at home is inconvenient.
-When it happens, the worst part is not knowing if the outage will last for a couple hours, or if it will stretch on for days.
+Losing power at home can be a nightmare!
+Quite literally.
+When it happens, the worst part is not knowing if the outage will last for a couple of hours, or days.
 But if you take a little time to get organized and round up a few items today, you will be ready to keep your family comfortable when the lights go out.

 “This time of year, a variety of causes can lead to a power outage and affect the length of the outage, as well,” says Ed Del Grande, a home improvement TV host, author and syndicated columnist.
 “Ice storms, high winds and other winter weather can damage transmission equipment and cause an outage.
 A little preparation can help you get through it safely and comfortably.”

 Experts like Del Grande recommend grabbing an oversized plastic bin and loading it with the essentials so you’re ready when the lights go out.

 Power outage in Concord, NH, can extend indefinitely, which is why it is important to have supplies ready, lest the outage catches you off guard.
 Pull together some non-perishable, ready-to-eat foods.
 A couple of jars of peanut butter and some boxes of crackers can go a long way in keeping your family happy and fed.
 Also, include some canned goods, like meat, fruits and veggies, along with instant hot cocoa and coffee.
 Include energy-dense foods like protein bars, dried fruit, peanuts and nuts.
 Finally, don’t forget the goodies, like fun-size candy bars and chips and salsa.
 Keep your camp stove or grill in a place where you can easily pull it out, but remember, do your cooking outdoors.